 WPC 2013 Opening Ceremony; PDF Research Advocate, Ben Yip (top); the Parkinson's Quilt; PDF People with Parkinson's Advisory Council Member Fred Woodlief, D.D.S., and his poster (bottom) at the WPC 2013.

-The Parkinson’s Disease Foundation (PDF) team traveled to Montreal, Canada, for the 3rd World Parkinson Congress (WPC) in October 2013 to share the latest information with 3,300 people with Parkinson’s, care partners, scientists and health professionals.
+The PDF team traveled to Montreal, Canada, for the 3rd World Parkinson Congress (WPC) in October 2013 to share the latest information with 3,300 people with Parkinson’s, care partners, scientists and health professionals.

 At PDF’s booth, the team not only shared educational resources and answered questions, but asked people with Parkinson’s to submit their research priorities.
 At the WPC 2013, PDF launched the Community Choice Research Award, the first of its kind in the PD community.
 More than 300 people submitted their research questions about Parkinson's.
 In 2014, one will be chosen and PDF will fund scientists to answer it.